Setting Up a Company FOD Program

 Tool Inventory

-All mechanical tools should be inventoried and accounted for after every use in or around aircraft.
+Use a tools audit checklist to ensure that all are inventoried and accounted for after every use in or around the aircraft.
 In addition, oily and dirty rags need to be disposed of in a proper manner because they pose a serious safety hazard due to their serious flammability risk.

 In the late 1980s an aircraft caught fire due to a misplaced oily rag; the aircraft was a total loss.
 This illustrates that even the most seemingly inconsequential items can have devastating effects.
 Take no Foreign Object for granted!